madaster/madaster.github.io/gb/en/knowledge-base/rics.md

 Using the generate report button a user can export a RICS WLCA report that reflects the buildings RIBA Plan of Work Stage.
 The RIBA Plan of Work Stage can be adjusted in the buildings ‘General‘ tab.
 Plan of Work Stages 4 upward will produce detailed granularity report outputs.

-## Setting up a Project for the RICS Feature
+## Setting Up a Project for the RICS Feature

 First of all make sure that this <a href="../knowledge-base/features.html" target="_blank">feature</a> is enabled <iconify-icon inline icon='mdi-toggle-switch'/> for your account.